cosmology-tech/cosmos-kit/packages/react/README.md

 ### Customized signing client options

 The default options are `undefined`.
-You can provide your own options in `CosmosProvider`.
+You can provide your own options in `WalletProvider`.

 ```ts
 import * as React from 'react';